Santa Monica resorts and hotels are among the best in Los Angeles.

 Hollywood celebrities including Greta Garbo, Jean Harlow, and Marilyn Monroe, regularly flocked to the exclusive hotel in years past, seeking a tranquil haven from fans and the prying eyes of the media.

-They came for the peace and quiet - and kept coming back for the exquisite grounds, the impeccably appointed guest rooms and bungalows, and the million-dollar beach views.
+They came for the peace - and kept coming back for the lovely grounds, the impeccably appointed guest rooms and bungalows, and the million-dollar beach views.
 Read more about the Fairmont Miramar Hotel & Bungalows here.

 When the Georgian Hotel, with its whimsical, colorful facade and art deco design, opened its doors in 1933, it quickly became a favorite rendezvous spot for stars of the silver screen and Hollywood elite, including lovers Clark Gable and Carole Lombard.